389ds/389ds.github.io/docs/389ds/howto/howto-test-haproxy-ldaps.md

 A simple guide for HAProxy with LDAP configuration for testing purposes.
 If used in production, make sure to use valid certificates (as opposed to self-signed used in the guide).

+**This guide covers LDAP/LDAPS configuration only.** GSSAPI/EXTERNAL and LDAP with StartTLS may be covered later in a separate document.

 ## Step 1: Create Virtual Machines
 We will need to create three Fedora (i.e. F38) virtual machines for our setup: